 - Roll out a recruitment campaign theme that is in alignment with the current brand positioning, brand graphic standard and messaging.
 This is accomplished by marketing and HR working together!

-- Create brand messaging that internal HR can use when doing introductory meeting with candidates
+- Create brand messaging that internal HR can use in their recruitment advertising and for doing introductory meetings with candidates.

 Check out Employer Branding in Action

-We recently developed a recruitment campaign for our client, Harris Products Group, built around look that is consistent with the customer-facing branding creative while using the theme, “We Make the World Run Better.”
-Creative included brochures, images to be used within job postings on LinkedIn, recruitment booth signage for job fairs/tradeshows and a corporate overview video to introduce new employees to Harris Products Group.
+We developed a recruitment campaign for our client, Harris Products Group, built around a look that is consistent with the customer-facing branding creative while using the theme, “We Make the World Run Better.”
+The campaign provided Harris with a uniform, bold look that connected to their brand promise and conveyed energy and excitement about the important role employees play in keeping the world running.
+Creative included brochures, images to be used within job postings on LinkedIn, recruitment booth signage for job fairs/tradeshows, and a corporate overview video to introduce new employees to Harris Products Group.

 Of course, each brand is unique, requiring its own unique solutions.
 That’s where we come in.
 We have over three decades of branding and marketing communications experience, so we are well suited to creating an employer branding plan and executing it.
 Get in touch to see how we can ensure that brand consistency and brand experience are woven into your employer branding efforts.